 The modeled results are based on scenarios representative of the worst-case construction periods.
 Based on a review of the anticipated construction activities, other stages of construction in New Jersey, such as the North River Tunnel rehabilitation, would generally have lower construction emissions.
-Since worst-case short-term results may often be indicative of very local impacts, similar maximum local impacts may potentially occur at any stage of construction but would not persist in any single location, since emission sources would not be located continuously at any single location throughout construction, and would not exceed the concentrations projected for the worst-case scenarios.
+Since worst-case short-term results may often be indicative of very local impacts, maximum local impacts similar to or less than the modeled results may potentially occur at any stage of construction outside the worst-case construction periods.
+However, emission sources would not be located continuously at any single location throughout any stage of construction.
+Therefore, such concentrations would not persist in any single location and would not exceed the concentrations projected for the worst-case scenarios.